 Frequently Asked Questions

 It may be tempting to use the same stone flooring to cut slits or puncture holes and use them as a grate.
-However, they are a nightmare for maintenance as most are not strong enough even for human traffic.
+However, they are a nightmare for maintenance as most are not strong enough even for pedestrian traffic.
 Some may overcompensate the strength with a much thicker slab, but that would only make the grate too heavy.

 A 304 stainless steel drainage grate and a 316 stainless steel drainage grate differ primarily in their composition and corrosion resistance.
 304 stainless steel is a versatile and commonly used grade known for its excellent corrosion resistance in various environments, making it suitable for many applications.